neducod/neducod/README.md

 **03 — Refine**

-I care about the details that separate a functional interface from a great one — responsive behavior, interactions, accessibility, performance, and a smooth user experience.
+I care about the details that separate a functional interface from a great one; responsive behavior, interactions, accessibility, performance, and a smooth user experience.